 The Yamaji datasets came from the same location (Northern California) but 17 years apart.
 In the first dataset (Yamaji 1999), trimethoprim-sulfamethoxazole resistant and ampicillin resistant strains are significantly less diverse than their susceptible counterparts.
 17 years later (Yamaji 2016), diversity of the resistant strains has gone up in both cases.
 In addition, for ampicillin, the frequency of resistance has gone up (Figure 2A) and there is no longer a difference in diversity between resistant and susceptible strains.
 While this is a small dataset and the only case where we have longitudinal data, it suggests that over time, drug resistant strains can become both more common and more diverse.

 A limitation of this study is that we had only eight datasets to work with.
+In addition, we had only multi-locus sequence type data which could be used to quantify diversity.
+We did not have genome sequences which would have allowed more precise study of how often and when resistance evolved in these species.
+Here we worked with the assumption that sequence types are old enough to be considered immutable, whereas resistance evolution is more recent and happens on the background of the immutable sequence types.
+A study using phylogenetic or clustering approaches based on whole genomes would allow for more precise analysis.

 In some cases, the same genetic mechanism leads to resistance to multiple drugs (e.g., a plasmid with several resistance genes), but we did not take that into account in our analysis.
 This means that some of the 59 comparisons we tested should not be considered independent comparisons.
 However, because our results are quite similar between the different datasets and even different species of bacteria, we believe that our findings could indeed be quite general.
 Another data availability issue we ran into was the fact that some studies listed a small number of sequence types as “other” or “minor”.
 We removed these sequence types from our analysis.
 For most of the datasets, this is not a big issue (e.g., 1 sample out of 53 for the Galloway dataset, 11 samples out of 184 for the Manara dataset), but for the Yamaji datasets, it affects a large number of samples (100 out of 224 (44%) in Yamaji 1999 and 85 out of 233 (36%) for Yamaji 2016).
 It is unfortunate that data is not always completely reported.
 In addition, many other datasets we considered did not include patient-level sequence type data at all.
 We are hopeful that the recent push for data sharing will make this type of analysis more feasible in the future.

 Despite using old-fashioned data (multi-locus sequence types and not whole-genome sequences), we believe that this study will be useful for the field and could inspire follow-up studies.
 It would be interesting to test whether these patterns are also seen when whole-genome sequencing data is used.
 We also could test if these patterns are seen in global samples as opposed to local samples (sweeps may be so soft at the global level that we can’t see an effect on diversity anymore) (Ralph & Coop, 2010).
 We could determine how these patterns change over time (more recent adaptation is associated with softer or harder sweeps?) and whether the mode of adaptation (horizontal gene transfer vs chromosomal mutations or both) influences the results.
 Finally, an important question pertains to how selective sweeps interact with apparent stabilizing selection (resulting in coexistence of resistance and susceptibility) (Austin et al., 1999; Blanquart et al., 2017; Colijn et al., 2009; Krieger et al., 2020; Pennings, 2023).